-- SRJC is a member of the Northern California Study Abroad Consortium, a four-district alliance consisting of Sonoma County, Los Rios, Diablo Valley, and San Mateo districts.
+- SRJC is a member of the Northern California Study Abroad Consortium, a four-district alliance consisting of Sonoma County, Los Rios, Contra Costa, and San Mateo districts.

 - The Consortium signs contracts, usually with the American Institute for Foreign Study (AIFS), who make all of the travel and field trip arrangements.
 They also provide 24 hour a day, 7 days a week emergency contact service.

 - A typical teaching assignment for full-time faculty is four classes, or about 12 units; however, full-time faculty members are compensated for a 100% load for the semester abroad.

 - SRJC faculty members serve as the instructor of record for SRJC students enrolled in the Life and Culture class; however, this class is usually taught as a combination of guest lecturers and field trips.

 - Adjunct faculty members are eligible for the summer programs.

 - Live and teach abroad for 12 weeks.
 Travel on your own before or after the session.